Post Summary: Camping On The Beach in Washington (La Push Second Beach)

 4. Pack Lots Of Garbage Bags For Beach Camping In Washington

-You probably already know this if you are going beach camping, but literally, EVERYTHING you bring will get sand in/on/around it.
+You probably already know but literally, EVERYTHING you bring will get sand in/on/around it when camping on the beach in Washington.

 For some reason, these dang pesky granules find a way to infiltrate every corner of your space, which is a constant source of anxiety for clean freaks like me.

 If you want to keep your tent as sand-free as possible, shake off your shoes and stick them in a garbage bag before bringing them inside.

 This also goes for anything you’d like to keep separate from the sand – like food, clothing, or sleeping bags.
 Garbage bags are also cleverly used to stuff a wet tent in when you leave, so you can pull it back out later to dry in the sun. which brings us to…

 5. Choosing The Correct Shoes For A Washington Beach Camping Trip

 To make the most of your Washington beach camping trip, it’s important to pack the right shoes.

 Since you’ll be dealing with the ocean and wetter conditions than normal, we suggest 100% waterproof options.
 Bringing anything else also brings the risk of ruining your gear, so prepare ahead and prevent damage!

 Here are the pairs we suggest to bring when camping on the beach in Washington:

 - Rain Boots.
 They are also easy to pull on and off, which is helpful for trips in and out of the tent.
 Rain boots also allow to venture out into the ocean to explore tide pools, walk alongside the waves, and connect to the beach!